CanDIG/presto-graphql-testbed/README.md

 You will need docker and docker-compose installed on your machine.
 In addition, to add the test data to the services you will need local installs of mongodb and a mysql client. `jq` isn't necessary but makes viewing JSON responses much nicer.
+The [`snappy`](https://github.com/andrix/python-snappy) package is needed to parse the genotypes in the gemini-based variants DB.

 ## Installation